 - Schedule AMTC: Computation of tax credit under Section 115JD

-What Documents Are Required to File ITR-2 for NRIs?
+Documents Required to File ITR-2 for NRIs

 - Bank Passbook/ FDR receipts: To calculate the amount of interest income from a savings account or an NRO Account